 After reading about what printer ink is made of, you may be wondering which ingredients are responsible for the high prices of printers and ink cartridges.
 The price of printer ink, particularly from popular brands, has risen in recent years (controversially), but it seems the rise in ink prices has more to do with the cost of its development.
 Lucky for you, we know some ways to save money on ink.

-If you’ve already bought ink at a high price, you can sell your unused cartridges online and use the money to buy cheaper ink.
+If you’ve already bought ink at a high price, you can sell your unused ink and toner cartridges online and use the money to buy cheaper ink.
 Now that you know about the ingredients used to create ink, and how common they are across ink manufacturers, you can rest assured that you will be getting high quality ink from cheaper brands.